Jan 2023 Daily Leetcode: Leetcode in Rust/C++

 Description

-Given the head of a singly linked list, return true if it is a palindrome or false otherwise.
+of a singly linked list, return true

 Solution

-• Runtime: O(n)
+O(n)

-• Space: O(1)
+O(1)

 1/** 2 * Definition for singly-linked list.
 3 * struct ListNode { 4 * int val; 5 * ListNode *next; 6 * ListNode() : val(0), next(nullptr) {} 7 * ListNode(int x) : val(x), next(nullptr) {} 8 * ListNode(int x, ListNode *next) : val(x), next(next) {} 9 * }; 10 */ 11/** 12 * Definition for singly-linked list.
 13 * struct ListNode { 14 * int val; 15 * ListNode *next; 16 * ListNode() : val(0), next(nullptr) {} 17 * ListNode(int x) : val(x), next(nullptr) {} 18 * ListNode(int x, ListNode *next) : val(x), next(next) {} 19 * }; 20 */ 21class Solution { 22public: 23 bool isPalindrome(ListNode* head) { 24 ListNode *slow = head; 25 ListNode *fast = head; 26 27 // get the middle node or the element just after the middle node 28 while(fast&&fast->next&&fast->next->next) { 29 fast = fast->next->next; 30 slow = slow->next; 31 } 32 33 // reverse everything after middle point 34 ListNode *reversed = reverse(slow); 35 36 // check if matches 37 while(reversed && head) { 38 if(reversed->val!=head->val){ 39 return false; 40 } 41 reversed=reversed->next; 42 head=head->next; 43 } 44 return true; 45 } 46 47 // reverse is O(n) and take no space 48 ListNode* reverse(ListNode* head) 49 { 50 ListNode *prev=nullptr, *curr=head, *next=nullptr; 51 52 while(curr) 53 { 54 next = curr->next; 55 curr->next = prev; 56 57 prev = curr; 58 curr = next; 59 60 } 61 62 return prev; 63 } 64};